Lockdowns, self-isolation and entry bans imposed to fight global coronavirus spread

 Argentina banned entry to non-residents who have traveled to a country highly affected by coronavirus in the last 14 days, the government officially announced late on Saturday.

-The ban was established for 30 days, according to the decree published in the official bulletin.
+The ban will last 30 days.
 Argentina has 45 cases of coronavirus, the health ministry said, up from 21 on March 12.

 Panama said flights arriving from Europe and Asia would be temporarily suspended, with the exception of flights that transport doctors, medical equipment or other humanitarian aid.